MyPass Ski Rates

 Example:

-If an adult, over the course of a day, takes 2 lifts at a cost of €8* per lift, he/she will be charged €16* at the end of the day.
+If an adult, in the course of a day, takes 2 lifts at a cost of €8* per lift, an amount of €16* will be charged at the end of the day.

 Please note: Single ride rates are not available for all ski areas and all facilities.